LouiIII3/Dormitory_Noise_Control_System_Project/README.md

 - This code is a Python script that uses the Tkinter library to create graphical user interface (GUI) applications.
 - tkinter: The main library for creating GUI applications in Python.
 - json: A module for working with JSON data.
+- requests: A module for making HTTP requests.